 - Essays should be no more than 2000 words in length (excluding references).
 This word limit includes abstracts, titles, and other text.
 The total number of tables or figures should not exceed four.

-- Specific details relating to the essay format will be made available when the 2020 essay competition is launched.
+- Specific details relating to the essay format are available here.